gramps-project/gramps-web-api/README.md

 The project is still under development, so API changes should be expected.

-## Documentation
+## Developer documentation

-The project's documentation is hosted at https://gramps-project.github.io/web/.
+The project's development documentation is hosted at https://gramps-project.github.io/web/dev-backend/.

 ## Demo Server